kredati/cin2999f21/syllabus.md

 #### Week 10, November 22: Theme & character
 Reading due:
 * Booth et al., _The Craft of Research_, Part 4: “Planning, drafting, and revising,” especially chs.
-12, 13, and 17.
+12, 13, and 17
+* A paper from a faculty member

 Homework due:
 * Theme & character paragraph revision études

-In-class visit:
-* **Faculty visit** the third
+In-class visit: **Faculty visit** the third

 Topics covered:
 * How to revise a sentence
 * How to revise a paragraph
 * How to use theme & character to comment on students’ papers
-* A reminder: a draft of one of your exam lists + preface is due in four weeks.

 #### Week 11, November 29: Problem & structure
 Reading due:
 * Booth et al.,  _Craft of Research_, Parts 2 & 3: “Asking Questions, Finding Answers” & “Making a Claim and Supporting It,” especially chs.
-3–5 and 8.
+3–5 and 8
+* A paper from a faculty member

 Homework due:
 * Problem and structure études

-In-class visit:
-* **Faculty visit** the fourth
+In-class visit: **Faculty visit** the fourth

 Topics covered:
 * Arguments and what they do